kevin-montrose/public-broadcasting/README.markdown

 ###Dynamism

-While types are necessary when serializing (though they will usually be inferred), they can be emitted when deserializing which results in a
+While types are necessary when serializing (though they will usually be inferred), they can be omitted when deserializing which results in a
 `dynamic` value being returned.

 In addition to the expected "properties" being exposed on classes, a string indexer is also provided.